 I’ve been hesitant to address this issue because it is a politically charged football, currently being tossed between political parties.
 However, given the positions we find ourselves in, under lockdown for what looks to be a second month with many states, including mine seeming unwilling to lift the lockdown, it needs to be said.
 It’s time to open the churches.

 Before the panic starts, let me explain what I mean.
 I am not saying we need to reopen society as a whole, or that everyone should return to church.
-The former question is one for others to device, while the latter is an individual decision.
+The former question is one for others to decide, while the latter is an individual decision.
 If you are in the most at-risk categories for COVID-19, you might be wisest to remain home for a time.
 You need to make that choice for yourself.
 However, for the rest of us, the risk is minimal.
 The overall death rate from the virus is well below one percent overall, including those most at risk.
 For those who are healthy, the death rate is much lower.
 There is no reason in-person services cannot resume for the healthy.
 It’s time to reopen the churches.

 Before the inevitable atheist accusation that I am ignorant of science comes up, let me explain a few things.
 I am aware that the vast majority of people infected with COVID-19 will exhibit no symptoms and may spread the virus unwittingly.
 I am aware that droplets containing the virus may spread six feet or more.
 However, I am also aware that, other than the most at-risk populations, even if someone comes in contact with the virus, they are highly unlikely to become infected with the virus.
 In fact, the numbers indicate that a churchgoer is more likely to die in a car accident on the way to church than contract COVID-19.
 Yet the government is not banning cars.
 It’s time to reopen the churches.